 Ed Emberley (born Malden, Massachusetts, 1931) is a children’s author and illustrator.
 He received the 1968 Caldecott Medal for his illustrations of Drummer Hoff.
 He is also known for his books about drawing, including his Thumbprint series.
 Idea: Children could make some thumbprint pictures after looking at his books.
 They could also visit his very interesting website at: Ed Emberley.

-Dan Gutman (born New York, New York, 1955) writes books for children.
+Dan Gutman (born New York, New York, 1955) has written at least 27 books for children.
 His works include The Homework Machine and Honus and Me.
 Children can visit his website at: Dan Gutman.

 Annie Smith Peck (born Providence, Rhode Island, 1850; died New York, New York, July 18, 1935) was a famous mountain climber.
 In 1895 she scaled the Matterhorn.
 Later she climbed the Peruvian mountain Huascaran, setting a record for the highest peak ever climbed by man or woman in the western hemisphere.
 When she was 61, she climbed Mt.
 Coropuna in Peru.
 At the top of the 21,250 feet summit, she planted a banner stating “Votes for Women.”
 Idea: Children could find out when women did get the right to vote.

 Philip Pullman (born Norwich, England, 1946) is a children’s author.
 He wrote The Golden Compass, The Subtle Knife, and The Amber Spyglass.
 He received the very prestigious Astrid Lindgren Award in 2005.
 He was knighted in 2019.
 Children could visit his website at: Philip Pullman.